 The possibility of combining immunotherapy treatment with current standard procedures produces synergic effects and has the potential to enhance the overall therapeutic effects.
-Unlike other chemotherapeutical combinations, DCVAC can be applied without difficulty and without increasing the toxicity of the concurrently-administered treatment.
+Unlike other chemotherapy combinations, DCVAC can be administered without difficulty and without increasing the toxicity of concurrently-administered treatment.
 The testers have not registered any serious undesirable side-effects or reactions related to DCVAC application in the clinical trials conducted so far.

 You can find more information about Active Cellular Immunotherapy of cancer diseases using dendritic cells in the Research section.